 3 Reel vs 5 Reel Slots

-So, you’ve decided you want to hit the casino, and you want to put a few pennies into a slot.
-But which one to choose?
-Our recommended casinos often feature hundreds of slot options, and you might have no idea the difference between a 3 reel spinner and a 5 reel progressive.
-Deep breath.
-We’re going to take care of you.
-For now, know that a 3 reel is a simple, old school machine with limited options and variety.
-A 5 reel machine — which differs in that there are 5 columns of symbols instead of 3 — often is more complex, but potentially more fun.
-Master 5 reel games and you may enjoy the better rewards from beating their generally longer odds.
-Everything changes between 3 reel and 5 reel games due to the number of potential paylines — and the varying difficulty in hitting each of them.
+You are on your way to the casino and you want to play a slot machine.
+But which one?
+The casinos we recommend often offer hundreds of slots.
+You may not know the difference between a 3-reel slot and a 5-reel progressive.
+Relax.
+We've got you covered.
+For now, just know that a 3-reel slot is a simple, old-school machine with limited options and variety.
+A 5-reel slot is more complex, but it's potentially more rewarding.
+Master 5-reel slots and you could very well enjoy better rewards for beating their longer odds.
+Everything changes from 3 reel to 5 reel games due to the number of potential paylines you can hit - and the varying difficulty of hitting each one.

 Paylines

-3 Reel – On a typical 3 reel slot, you’re only going to see one payline stretch across the three reels, which makes this a simpler game to figure out and master.
-Simple doesn’t have to mean less exciting, though.
-You’re not necessarily going to win less because of that single payline.
-But you will win in fewer ways.
+3 Reel - In a typical 3 reel slot, you'll only see one payline spread across the three reels, making this game easier to understand and master.
+Less exciting doesn't have to mean simpler though.
+You won't necessarily win less, even with this single payline.
+But when you do win, you'll win in fewer ways.

-5 Reel – These machines often give players a variety of payline combinations they can play.
-Many machines will let you play 1, 5, 10, 20 or more paylines — if you read our reviews, you’ll be able to see how many paylines are available on popular slots at the best casinos.
-Some 5 reel slots also feature a “243 ways to win” setup, where you don’t use hard paylines, per se, but instead can create combinations that only involve placing matching symbols anywhere on the reels.
-The big thing to know about paylines in 3 reel vs. 5 reel play is that the 5 reels are going to offer more variety and complexity.
+5 Reels - These machines often offer players multiple payline combinations to choose from.
+Many of our top machines let you play 1, 5, 10, 20 or more paylines - if you read our reviews, you'll see how many payline options are available on popular slots at the best casinos.
+Some 5 reel slots also feature a "243 ways to win" setup, where you can create winning combinations that don't really follow a strict payline setup, but involve matching symbols anywhere on the reels.
+The big thing to know about paylines in 3 reel vs 5 reel play is that the 5 reels are going to offer you more variety and complexity.

 Volatility

-5 Reel – Almost all high volatility slots are 5 reel slots, but not all 5 reel slots are high volatility.
-You’ll find a pretty wide distribution in how 5 reel slot spay out to players, but it’s safe to say that more 5 reels tend toward high volatility than not, in particular with progressive jackpots like Mega Moolah or The Dark Knight.
+5 Reels - Almost all high volatility slots are 5 reels, but not every 5 reel slot is high volatility.
+You'll find a pretty wide distribution in how 5 reel slots pay out, but it's safe to say that they tend to be more high volatility than low, especially the ones with progressive jackpots like Mega Moolah and The Dark Knight.

 Graphics/Sounds

-3 Reel – In keeping with its old school backstory, 3 reel machines tend to stay simple in regard to graphics and sounds.
-You won’t see any dramatic video cutaways or intense musical interludes.
-Instead, you’ll get a lot of traditional “pings” and “dings” and the like along with some often cheesy but delightful fruit symbols.
+3 Reel - In keeping with its old school history, 3 Reel machines tend to be simple when it comes to graphics and sounds.
+There won't be any intense musical interludes or dramatic video cutaways to keep you entertained while you play.
+Instead, there are plenty of traditional "pings" and "dings" and other such sounds to keep you company.
+And while the visuals are often quite cheesy, the fruit icons are actually quite delightful.

 Jackpot opportunities

-5 Reel – You’re more likely to find a life-changing payday among the 5 reels.
-In particular, there are massive payouts to be found among the progressive jackpot family of slots.
-The most notable of these is Mega Moolah the Number 1 slot on Royal Vegas Casino, but most software providers run a number of them.
-Progressive jackpots get bigger with time, building up as more and more players pour money into the game without hitting the jackpot.
-Once a lucky player spins the right combo to win said jackpot, the total resets and the jackpot begins recounting.
-These jackpots can start as high as $1 million and count up from there, so this is where you can take your biggest swings for outstanding paydays.
+5 Reels - Life-changing payouts are most likely to be found in the 5 reel slots.
+In particular, there's a massive payout to be found among the progressive jackpot family of slots.
+The most notable of these is Mega Moolah, the #1 slot at Royal Vegas Casino, but most software providers offer a number of them.
+Progressive jackpots build up over time, getting bigger and bigger as more and more players pour money into the game.
+And unless one lucky player spins the right combination to win the jackpot, the total keeps growing from an initial amount that often exceeds $1 million.
+So this is your best chance at a life-changing payday, swinging for the fences among 5-reel progressive jackpot slots.

 Gameplay

-5 Reel – These machines offer a lot more in terms of strategy and entertainment options.
-You can choose how many paylines to play and all that, but then there are often different types of games hidden within the slot.
-Many machines will feature “scatter symbols” that can be used to trigger free spin bonus rounds, where you can spin the reels for free and take home all the winnings.
-Some games also have other little bonus games that tie into a grand plot, creating something of a video game experience along with the slot playing.
+5 Reels - In terms of strategy and entertainment, these machines offer much more options.
+You can choose how many paylines to activate and then there are usually all sorts of different game types hidden within the slot.
+Many machines will display "scatter symbols" which, if you come across them, can be used to trigger free spin bonus rounds.
+This is where you can spin the reels for free and take home any winnings that you secure.
+Some games also feature other mini bonus games that are tied into a larger overarching plot, creating a more video game-like quality alongside the simple act of playing slots.

 So which game is for you?

-In the end, it’s up to you which type of game to play, and frankly, you shouldn’t feel like you have to pick one or the other.
-In general, though, I tend to think of 3 reel games as being better for beginners who don’t completely understand how slots work.
-Because of its simplicity, a 3 reel slot is going to be easier to learn on.
-After you’ve taken some reps there, try sliding over to one of our endorsed 5 reel machines and see if you can follow along with the action.
-In general, veteran players tend to prefer all that complexity — as well as the bigger jackpots.
+Ultimately, it's your choice which type of game you want to play, and you shouldn't feel pressured to choose one or the other.
+Still, I can't help but see 3-reelers as a safer bet for beginners who may not have a firm grasp on the nuts and bolts of how slots work.
+A 3-reel slot will be much simpler and easier to learn on.
+After you've taken some baby steps there, try moving up to a 5-reel machine and see if you can keep up with all the added action.
+In general, I think veteran players tend to prefer all the chaos.
+They also seem to like the bigger jackpots.